 When we work with clients or deliver seminars that cover communication, we often focus on the power of connecting with and understanding other people, and being understood.
 This side of communication is important for high performing teams.

 You can explore communication more broadly with our podcast on communication, rhetoric and persuasion…

 Where possible we always recommend that people read up on the original sources of information and ideas.

-This post is based on some general reading from various sources on the internet and there are no specific references for it.
+This post is based on some general reading and there are no specific references for it.
 If you believe this content should be attributed to someone specific, please let us know.

 If you see any errors on this page or have any feedback, please contact us.